-3.7.2 Well-definedness for the Nested Relational Calculus over Lists
+8.2 Well-definedness for the Nested Relational Calculus over lists

-In Section 2.3 we have shown that the well-definedness problem for the PENRC in the presence of the singleton coercion operator extract is undecidable.
-The core difficulty there was that extract is undefined on non-singleton inputs.
-As such, extract($\{e_1, e_2\}$) is defined if, and only if, expressions e_1 and e_2 return the same result on every input.
-Therefore, in order to solve the well-definedness problem one also needs to solve the equivalence problem, which we have shown to be undecidable for the PENRC.
+In a companion paper [37] we study the well-definedness problem for the Nested Relational Calculus (NRC), a well-known query language for the complex object data model [1, 8, 38].
+Specifically, we study the well-definedness problem for the NRC in the standard, set-based, complex object data model.
+We obtain that the problem is undecidable for the NRC in general, but is decidable for the positive-existential fragment of the NRC (PENRC for short).
+Next, we study well-definedness for the PENRC in the presence of the singleton coercion operator extract.
+This operator extracts v from a singleton set $\{v\}$ and is undefined on non-singleton inputs.
+Our study revealed that this operator causes the well-definedness problem to become undecidable again.
+The core difficulty here is the fact that $extract(\{e_1, e_2\})$ is defined if, and only if, expressions e_1 and e_2 return the same result on every input.
+As such, in order to solve the well-definedness problem one also needs to solve the equivalence problem, which we show to be undecidable for the PENRC.

 Note that, in contrast, the presence of an operator which becomes undefined due to a non-singleton input does not necessarily cause the welldefinedness problem for QL(B) to become undecidable.
-For example, the operation is-element mentioned in Corollary 3.49 is only defined on singleton inputs.
+For example, the operation is-element mentioned in Corollary 49 is only defined on singleton inputs.
 Decidability in the presence of this operation is due to the fact that the difficulty with sets, where $\{e_1, e_2\}$ is a singleton if, and only if, e_1 and e_2 are equivalent, no longer holds for lists.
 Indeed, in this section we will show that well-definedness for the PENRC with extract interpreted in a list-based data model is decidable.

-List-based Complex Object Data Model A list-based complex object value (LB-value for short) is either an atom, a pair of LB-values, or a finite list of LB-values.
+List-based NRC data model A (list-based) NRC-value is either a basic atom, a pair of values, or a finite list of values.
 Note that, in contrast to the QL data model, lists can hence contain other lists.